pynashorg/pynashorg.github.com/_posts/2013-03-18-pypi-package-stats.md

         rows = html.cssselect('table.list tr')[:-1]
         header = rows[0]
         data = rows[1:]
         version_index, _ = filter(lambda x: x[1].text_content().lower() == 'version',
             enumerate(header))[0]
         versions = map(lambda x: x[version_index].text_content(), data)
         return versions

 There's nothing too complex going on here.
 We're using the venerable `requests` library to grab the page using our username and password for basic authentication.
-Given the page content, we parse it with `lxml` and then select the table rows (except the last row, it contains the `Remove` and `Update Releases` buttons that we don't care about).
+Given the page content, we parse it with `lxml` and then select the table rows (except the last row which contains the `Remove` and `Update Releases` buttons that we don't care about).
 Then, the header row is filtered for which column contains the text `Version` so this scraping function won't break if the columns are re-ordered for whatever reason.
 Finally, we pull out the version string from each of the rows in the table and return the list.

 Since PyPI uses basic authentication, we need to provide our username and password to grab the page.
-If you use a `~/.pypirc` config file, this information is stored in the `[pypi]` section.
+If you use a `~/.pypirc` config file, your credentials are stored in the `[pypi]` section.
 This function makes it a little bit easier to grab it:

     def get_pypi_auth():
         """
         Try to read ~/.pypirc and return the (username, password) tuple
         """